Top Museums in Vienna

 Spanish Riding School

-The school has antecedents in military traditions dating back to Ancient Greek and Xenophon.
+The school has antecedents in military traditions dating back to Ancient Greek and Xenophon and it is one of the most prestigious classical riding academies in the world.
+It has a lot of guided tours and events.

 Morning exercise entry ticket: 15 euro